 There’s been a lot of research into how children do in families headed by gay or lesbian couples.

-The research is clear: children raised in families with gay or lesbian parents are as healthy and feel as good about themselves as children raised in families with heterosexual parents.
-In other words, your sexual orientation doesn’t affect your children’s social skills, learning or academic ability, behaviour or happiness.
+The research is clear: children raised in families with gay or lesbian parents are as healthy, feel as good about themselves and do as well at school as children raised in families with heterosexual parents.

 Also, research with children of parents who’ve transitioned gender shows that these children also cope well, do as well as other children, and mostly have positive and happy relationships with their parents.